Interface recombination in Ga- and N-polar GaN/(Al,Ga)N quantum wells grown by molecular beam epitaxy: RESULTS and DISCUSSION

 Large densities of interface hole traps have been inferred in N-polar GaN/(Al,Ga)N heterostructures either grown by MOCVD \cite{Prozheeva2020} or MBE \cite{Mohanty2020}.
 As a likely candidate, the N vacancy (V$_N$) was proposed, which forms two acceptor-like states in the bandgap of bulk GaN \cite{Lyons2017}.
 Ga-polar (In,Ga)N/GaN heterostructures grown by MOCVD are also expected to incorporate high densities of V$_N$ \cite{Chen2021}.
 For MOCVD growth, the current understanding is that V$_N$ form during high temperature GaN growth where thermal GaN decomposition is non negligible ($>900$\degC{}), segregate at the surface even at low growth temperatures and eventually incorporate in the bulk at the onset of (In,Ga)N growth \cite{Akasaka2004,Armstrong2015,Haller2017,Haller2018,Chen2021}.
 Similarly, in N-polar GaN/(Al,Ga)N QWs grown by MOCVD, the presumed V$_N$ form at the onset of the ternary alloy growth (at the top QW interface) \cite{Prozheeva2020}.
 However, for MBE grown GaN/(Al,Ga)N QWs, the formation mechanism for V$_N$ may differ.
 Another potential candidate for the trap state is the impurity Ca that was reported to act as a deep acceptor mediating efficient nonradiative recombination in (In,Ga)N QWs \cite{Young2016,Shen2017}.
 In our case, the N-polar samples contain ten times less Ca as the Ga-polar samples, which correlates with their enhanced radiative efficiency.
 Yet, \emph{ab initio} calculations of bulk (In,Ga)N doped with Ca show that the electron capture coefficient of the deep state strongly decreases when increasing the band gap, becoming essentially zero above $2.8$\,eV \cite{Shen2017}.

 We thus propose that the nonradiative recombination observed at room-temperature for the GaN/(Al,Ga)N MQWs results from Shockley-Read-Hall recombination on point defects (presumably Ca or V$_N$) located at the bottom GaN QW interface.
 For N-polar heterostructures, this nonradiative process is significantly affected by the internal electric field.
-By increasing the QW width, the nonradiative recombination time increases concomitantly with the radiative lifetime, due to the reduction in the overlap between the electron and hole wavefunctions.
-For the sample series under scrutiny, the maximum internal quantum efficiency is observed for a QW width of $17$\,ML, where the ratio between the nonradiative and radiative lifetime peaks.
+By increasing the QW width, the nonradiative recombination time is not constant but increases due to the reduction in the overlap between the electron and hole wavefunctions.
+Overall, the internal quantum efficiency is essentially given by the ratio between the nonradiative and radiative lifetime.
+For the sample series under scrutiny, this ratio appears not to have a monotonous dependence on the QW width since the maximum PL intensity is observed for a QW width of $17$\,ML.